AlinaDavydenko/short-link/README.md

 # URL Shortener

-A simple URL shortening service built with FastAPI and SQLAlchemy.
+A simple URL shortening service built with FastAPI, SQLAlchemy and Docker.

 ## Features